ItsAJ517/coding-journey/python/October 2024/reflections-october2024.md

-In the past month, I have learnt some of the core Python programming concepts such as:
+In the past month, I have learnt some of the core programming concepts in Python such as:

     Input and output
     String concatenation